dms-vep/LASV_Josiah_GP_DMS/homepage/index.md

 ---

 ## About this site
-This website contains interactive plots and numerical results from [pseudovirus deep mutational scanning](https://doi.org/10.1016/j.cell.2023.02.001) experiments that measure the effects of mutations to the glycoprotein complex (GPC) of the lineage IV Lassa virus Josiah strain on cell entry and antibody escape.
+This website contains interactive plots and numerical results from a [study](https://www.biorxiv.org/content/10.1101/2024.02.05.579020v1) that measures the effects of mutations to the glycoprotein complex (GPC) of the lineage IV Lassa virus Josiah strain on cell entry and antibody escape using [pseudovirus deep mutational scanning](https://www.sciencedirect.com/science/article/pii/S0092867423001034?via%3Dihub).
 This study was led by Caleb Carr and Kate Crawford in the Bloom lab.

 The links in the boxes above take you to interactive plots or descriptions of different aspects of the study.